 2000- present.
 Lecturer in School of Biology, University of Newcastle upon Tyne.
 Senior lecturer from 2005.

 From Sept 2011 to Feb 2014 I was in receipt of a Marie Curie International Outgoing Fellowship (EC FP7 funded) to study the diversity of ectomycorrhizal fungi using next generation sequencing (in collaboration with Prof Tom Bruns, UC Berkeley, USA)

 My academic background is in applied and environmental microbiology and I am particularly interested in microbial interactions with plants and pollutants.
-My current research work covers areas such as microbial spoilage of fresh produce, plant/fungal associations and metal interactions with plants and their associated microbes.
+My current research work covers areas such as microbial spoilage of fresh produce and plant/microbial associations

 1. Fresh produce spoilage by microbes : It is estimated that up to 30% of fresh produce (fruit, vegetables etc) can be lost due to microbial spoilage and I am working with plant scientists to develop novel methods (with a focus on ozone gas exposure) to reduce this spoilage.
 Currently we are examining microbial populations that exist on the surface of various types of vegetable produce and determining if ozone gas exposure is able to reduce microbial loads present.
 I am also interested in how ozone affects the growth of microbes (particularly fungi).

-2. Fungal associations with plants : I am currently in receipt (Sept 2011 - Feb 2014) of a Marie Curie International Outgoing Fellowship (EC FP7 funding) to study the diversity of ectomycorrhizal fungi associated with pine.
-This is being carried out in collaboration with Prof. Tom Bruns (UC Berkeley, USA) and involves the use of next generation DNA sequencing techniques.
+2. Fungal associations with plants : I recently (Sept 2011 - Feb 2014) carried out a Marie Curie International Outgoing Fellowship (EC FP7 funding) to study the diversity of ectomycorrhizal fungi associated with pine.
+This was in collaboration with Prof. Tom Bruns (UC Berkeley, USA) and involved the use of next generation DNA sequencing techniques.

 Current postgraduates :